gnandous/rx-player/doc/architecture/stream/buffer_handler.md

 To be able to play a content, the player has to be able to download chunks of media data - called segments - and has to push them to SourceBuffers.

 In the RxPlayer, it is the role of the _Buffers_ to do all of those tasks.

-The BufferHandler is a part of the Stream which dynamically creates and remove _Buffers_.
+The _BufferHandler_ is a part of the Stream which dynamically creates and remove _Buffers_.

-Basically, it:
+Basically, the _Buffer Handler_:
   - dynamically creates various SourceBuffers depending on the needs of the given content
-  - create and destroy _Buffers_ as the content plays
+  - create and destroy _Buffers_ linked to these SourceBuffers as the content plays

-## Multiple type handling
+## Multiple types handling

 More often than not, content are divised into multiple "types": "audio", "video" or "text" segments, for example.
 They are often completely distinct in a manifest and as such, have to be downloaded and decoded separately.

-For a separation between "audio" and "video" contents, we need to use two separate SourceBuffers.
-For other types, such as "text" and "image", we copy this behavior by creating  custom SourceBuffers adapted to these type of contents.
+Each type has its own _SourceBuffer_.
+For "audio"/"video" contents, we use regular _MSE_ SourceBuffers.
+For any other types, such as "text" and "image", we defined custom SourceBuffers implementation adapted to these type of contents.

-We then create a different Buffer for each one of them.
+We then create a different Buffer for each type.
 Each will progressively download and push content of their respective type to their respective SourceBuffer:
 ```
 - AUDIO BUFFER _
 |======================    |